alperkartkaya2-afk/two-tower-augmented-with-adaptive-mimic-mechanism/docs/how-does-it-work.md

 # How Does It Work?

-This guide explains the project end-to-end: where the data comes from, how it is transformed, what the two-tower model does, how we train it, and how we evaluate/interpret the results.
+This guide explains the project end-to-end: where the data comes from, how it is transformed, what the two‑tower model does, how we train it, and how we evaluate/interpret the results.
 Treat it as a living manual for engineers, data scientists, and product stakeholders.

 > **In a hurry?**
 > - Data → indexed & filtered → feature tensors
-> - Towers → ID embeddings + metadata encoders with adaptive mimic fusion
+> - Towers → ID embeddings + metadata encoders with adaptive‑mimic fusion
-> - Training → sampled BCE with hybrid optimisers
+> - Training → sampled BCE with hybrid optimizers
 > - Evaluation → ranking metrics, embedding diagnostics, feature correlations, qualitative audits → Markdown report

 ---

-## 1. System Overview
+## 1) System Overview

 ```mermaid
 flowchart LR